AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/configuration.md

     }).listen(9090);
     ```

+1. Generate the key.pem and cert.pem certificates in the same directory.
+You can use `openssl` command.

 1. Run the local server:

     ```bash
     node server.js